 The present manuscript is a revision of most important manuscripts concerning a large and extended bibliography has been performed in order to elucidate the current role of RT in the treatment of patients with squamous cell carcinoma of the oral cavity.

-Currently standard EBRT is based on the assessment of target volumes to irradiate and organs at risk to protect in 3D-computed tomography (CT) simulation plus multimodal images (e.g. positron emission tomography-CT, magnetic resonance imaging).[2-6] Delivery of treatment should be based on intensity modulated radiation therapy (IMRT) which involves the use of multiple computer-aided beams of inhomogeneous radiation, allow dose shaping the spatial shape of treatment volume, improving the coverage of target area and the protection of healthy tissue [Figure 1].
-When using IMRT different treatment volumes (e.g. macroscopic tumor vs. elective nodal levels) receive a different dosage during the same fraction, without increasing the number of RT sessions, so the intensity of treatment is adjusted to each volume of interest by dose gradients.
+Currently standard EBRT is based on the assessment of target volumes to irradiate and organs at risk to protect in 3D-computed tomography (CT) simulation plus multimodal images (e.g., positron emission tomography-CT, magnetic resonance imaging).[2-6] Delivery of treatment should be based on intensity modulated radiation therapy (IMRT) which involves the use of multiple computer-aided beams of inhomogeneous radiation, allow dose shaping the spatial shape of treatment volume, improving the coverage of target area and the protection of healthy tissue [Figure 1].
+When using IMRT different treatment volumes (e.g., macroscopic tumor vs. elective nodal levels) receive a different dosage during the same fraction, without increasing the number of RT sessions, so the intensity of treatment is adjusted to each volume of interest by dose gradients.
 IMRT compared with traditional 2D-EBRT has been shown to improve toxicity and survival in patients with head neck cancer.

-Figure 1: Postoperative intensity modulated radiation therapy plan for an oral tongue squamous cell carcinoma pT2 pN1 M0.
+Figure 1.
+Postoperative intensity modulated radiation therapy plan for an oral tongue squamous cell carcinoma pT2 pN1 M0.
 High dose encompass risk volumes (blue: ipsilateral nodal bed. purple: tumor bed) while sparing healthy organ: parotids glands (orange) spinal cord (green) mandible and larynx (courtesy of Dr. Enrique Miragall from Fundación ERESA)

 Traditionally BT implant has been performed with low dose rate (LDR) by inserting iridium needles (192Ir) mainly; this technique has been gradually displaced by the so-called high dose rate (HDR) BT [Figure 2] due to its advantages of radiation protection of medical personnel, better dose distribution and shorter duration of treatment.
 However, the accelerated treatment and high dose per fraction used in HDR could lead to a decrease in the therapeutic ratio because of the risk of complications in extreme cases.
 Liu et al. conducted a meta-analysis to compare HDR BT vs. LDR BT in the treatment of OCSCC.
 No statistically significant difference was found in the odds ratio (OR) between the group of patients treated with LDR or HDR in terms of local recurrence OR = 1.12, mortality OR = 1.01, and complications grade 3-4 OR = 0.86.

-Figure 2: High dose rate brachytherapy for oral tongue carcinoma.
+Figure 2.
+High dose rate brachytherapy for oral tongue carcinoma.
 (A) showing external outward appearance of percutaneous catheters for after loading technique; (B) digital radiographic reconstruction of the implant for planning purposes; (C) computed tomography axial view showing high isodoses lines covering tumor bed but sparing contralateral tongue, mandible and lips (courtesy of Dr. José Luis Guinot from Instituto Valenciano de Oncología)